DynareJulia/FastLapackInterface.jl/README.md

 - `SchurWs(A)` allocates workspace for the real Schur decomposition of a matrix similar to `A`.
-- `gees!(A, ws)` computes the Schur decomposition and returns the arguments to the constructor of `LinearAlgebra.Schur`.
+- `gees!(ws, A)` computes the Schur decomposition and returns the arguments to the constructor of `LinearAlgebra.Schur`.
 - A workspace for the generalized Schur decomposition also exists.
 - It is possible to use select functions with `gees!` or `gges!` to order the eigenvalues.